PaloAltoNetworks/HomeSkillet/docs/overview.rst

 The HomeSkillet configuration templates are for a simple Internet Gateway, 2-zone configuration.

-It is based on PAN-OS version 9.0 and should work for 9.1.
+It is based on PAN-OS version 10.0.

 Key features of the skillet
 ---------------------------